t-cool/cl-exercise/README.markdown

  - `requirements`: the list of the symbols that have to be inside the code

-This is an example of the lesson.
+This is an example of lessons.

 ```json
 {